Built: 1956 Total Engine Weight: 88,000 lbs. Acquired: 2012 from Evraz International

 This car was built by Preston Car Company for the Canadian Government Railway as the sleeper "VILLE MARIE", a 10 section / 2 drawing room car.
 It was used on the 'Ocean Limited' and the 'Maritime Express' passenger trains in eastern Canada.
 In 1920, it became a CNR sleeper car.
 It retained its name and was numbered 1520.
 In 1943, it was converted to a colonist car and renumbered to 2928.

-In 1956, it was converted to a rule instruction car and numbered 15039.
+In 1956, it was converted to a rule instruction car and was renumbered.
 This rule instruction car, complete with desks, blackboard and instructor's quarters, served as a mobile classroom for railway employees.

 This snowplow was built by Russell Car and Snowplow Company for the NAR and numbered 16531.
 After amalgamated with CNR in 1981, the snowplow was numbered 55245.
-This all-steel has wing elevators and is equipped with ice diggers.
-It requires paint and the installation of gauges and some fittings.
+This all-steel snow plow has wing elevators and is equipped with ice diggers.

 Built: 1899 Acquired: 1993 from Tom Lett

 This comboose was built by Jackson and Sharpe of Wilmington, Delaware for the Boston and Albany Railroad as a day coach.
 It was numbered 632.
 In 1929, it was acquired by the ED&BC and numbered 1859.
 In 1949, it was converted to passenger coach / crew caboose and became a comboose.
 It was numbered 306.
 At the end of the passenger service in 1969, it went into work train service.
 In 1985, after amalgamation with CNR, it was renumbered to 78968.
 This car is now being restored in the Dunvegan Shop.
-(Picture taken in 1981 in downtown Edmonton)
+(Picture was taken in downtown Edmonton - 1981)

 Load Test Car 50800